-Here are a few of the common questions we get asked.
+Here are a few of the common frequently asked questions we get asked.
 If your question is not answered here, please do not hesitate to call us.

 What are your opening hours?